Maurice O'Shea (winemaker): Winemaking

 In 1925, Maurice began making wine on his family's vineyard, which he named Mount Pleasant, in Pokolbin in the Hunter Valley in New South Wales.

-In 1932, O'Shea sold half of this business to McWilliam's Wines Pty Ltd. O'Shea stayed on as Manager and Director of the new subsidiary Mount Pleasant Wines Pty Ltd. In 1941 he sold the remaining half of the business and stayed on as manager and winemaker.
+In 1932, O'Shea sold half of this business to McWilliam's Wines.
+O'Shea stayed on as Manager and Director of the new subsidiary Mount Pleasant Wines.
+In 1941 he sold the remaining half of the business and stayed on as manager and winemaker.

 Maurice O'Shea named many of his wines after his friends, rather than the more orthodox method of naming them with a Bin Number of letter.
 The names included "Elizabeth", "Henry" and "George".
-McWilliams Mt.
-Pleasant 'Elizabeth' Semillon is still made.
+Mount Pleasant 'Elizabeth' Semillon is still made.

 O'Shea most often made very small quantities of wine, often only one 2,275 litre cask.

 Recognition

 The Maurice O'Shea Award was inaugurated in 1990, and is awarded biyearly.
 Those honoured include Max Schubert in 1990, Wolf Blass in 2000 and Ray Beckwith in 2006.